-It’s the start of the new year, hiring is in full swing, and organizations are preparing to welcome and onboard new employees at every level.
+It’s the new year, hiring is in full swing, and organizations are preparing to welcome and onboard new employees at every level.

 There’s no doubt, we’re living through The Great Resignation.
 When an organization has great onboarding practices, 69% of employees are expected to stay for at least three years!
 As we work to build new teams, strong, organized onboarding plans produce these outcomes: